alibaba/EasyRec/README.md

 ### Simple to config

 - Flexible feature config and simple model config
+- Build models by adding a few components
 - Efficient and robust feature generation\[used in taobao\]
 - Nice web interface in development